amazon-science/sentence-representations/DownstreamEval/README.md

 ### Clustering

-    1. download the clustering datasets from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data  and store it in "your-path-to-cluster-data"
+    1. download the clustering datasets from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data, 1a. convert each dataset to csv files with column names "text" (for text samples) and "label" (for cluster labels) 1b. store it in "your-path-to-cluster-data"

     2. bash run_clustering.sh